dmzza/dmzza/_posts/2014-08-26-why-i-refuse-to-buy-a-car.md

 Humans are not well suited for driving a car when other cars are around.
 That's why it is so deadly.
 That's why I dislike driving a car.
 It's not because I'm afraid of an accident, it is just because it feels so unnatural and unpleasant.
 From a user experience perspective, driving a car in traffic is miserable.
-It is a self-perpetuating misery, because traffic only exists because we are forced to drive our own cars.
+Worse yet, that miserable and frustrating human experience is usually the cause of traffic in the first place.

 Computers are far more well suited to drive amongst other human drivers, and even more well suited to drive amongst only other autonomous cars.
 In the best case